kylenoad/plantapp/readme.md

         CREATE USER plantapp_user WITH PASSWORD 'yourpassword';
         GRANT ALL PRIVILEGES ON DATABASE plant_db TO plantapp_user;

-4. **Set up a .env file**
+5. **Set up a .env file**
     Create a .env file in the backend/ directory with the following:
     DATABASE_URL=postgresql://plantapp_user:yourpassword@localhost:5432/plant_db
     **Replace plantapp_user, yourpassword, and plant_db with your PostgreSQL username, password, and database name.**

-5. **Run the setup db script** python setup_db.py
+6. **Run the setup and seed script** in bash, run python setup_db.py .env

+    Replace `.env` with the path to your environment file (e.g., `.env.dev` or `.env.test`).
     This script will:
-        Connect to your database using the DATABASE_URL Create the moisture_readings table if it doesn’t already exist
+    - Create the `moisture_readings` table if it doesn’t exist
+    - Delete any existing data in the table
+    - Populate it with realistic test moisture readings for the past year